openfisca/openfisca-doc/source/contribute/variables-naming.md

 #### Bad naming

 - `vat_sub1`: In English-speaking countries VAT would unambiguously refer to Value Added Tax, but the addition of a suffix for technical purposes (e.g. an intermediate step in the computation) should in general be avoided.
 A better name might be `vat_on_exports` (assuming this is the intermediate step's meaning).
 - `cpstd`.
-Here the acronym might mean "Company Paid Short-Term Disability", but this acronym is not widely used or recognizable, and will not be found in a web search.
+Here the acronym might mean "Company Paid Short-Term Disability", but this acronym is not widely used or recognisable, and will not be found in a web search.
 Using a longer name is preferable.

 ## Do's and don'ts

 ### Acronyms

 Acronyms are OK as long as they are broadly accepted and their meaning is quickly findable online.
 A good test for "findable" is that a web search _from the relevant country_ should turn up the intended meaning as the first or second hit.

 #### Good naming

 - `VAT` (Value Added Tax, near-universal except in France)
 - `EBITDA` (tax, unambiguous)
-- `RSA` (French, social benefit rather than cryptography, recognizable in context)
+- `RSA` (French, social benefit rather than cryptography, recognisable in context)

 #### Bad naming